-You can still make a PPI claim under the 'Plevin' legal ruling If Yorkshire Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.
+You can still make a PPI claim under the 'Plevin' legal ruling if Yorkshire Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Yorkshire Bank
+Recover your PPI from Yorkshire Bank due to Undisclosed Commission

 How we can help with your Yorkshire Bank 'Plevin' PPI claim

 MoneyPlus Legal is a Plevin PPI Claims specialist, our core focus is on helping consumers who were sold PPI to use all available and possible options to obtain a legal remedy for compensation of undisclosed & high commission from the finance provider.